4 Easy Steps to Resurrect Your Social Media Presence

 You had good intentions, didn’t you?
 You knew your practice was supposed to be on Facebook and Twitter, so you made sure you were represented on both, a great first step.
 But then you walked away, assuming that being on social media was the same as being engaged on social media.

-A polished social media presence is a powerful tool, especially alongside a mobile-ready website and a good SEO program.
-With these elements in place, you can become a juggernaut of digital marketing that can’t help but attract new patients.
+A polished social media presence is a powerful tool, especially alongside a responsive website and a strong SEO program.
+With these elements in place, you’ll become a juggernaut of an online presence that can’t help but attract new patients.
 All of that potential, however, can be undone when you don’t pay attention to a few key factors.

 1. Be Accurate